Reports of the Tarn’s death have been greatly exaggerated

 “We want to bring life back to the Tarn and that can only be done if the number of ducks is greatly reduced.”

 A certain organization has been describing the Tarn as an “ecological disaster” in the press.
 It’s an attention grabbing headline, but is it true?
+These changes are being marketed as bringing “life” back to the Tarn but this is disingenuous.
 The Tarn is actually a hotspot of biodiversity which attracts a range of species including deer, ducks, moorhens, heron, and geese.
-Ducks lower the water quality and are incompatible with fish apparently, so one organization wants to remove them.
+They simply want to replace the ducks with stickleback, frogs, and aquatic plants.
+The organization speaks wistfully of a time when the Tarn was full of frogs and toads and is using dirty water as an opportunity to remove the ducks.

-These changes are being marketed as bringing “life” back to the Tarn but this is disingenuous.
-They’re simply replacing ducks with stickleback, frogs, and aquatic plants.
-The species currently supported by the Tarn are flourishing.
-Fish and frogs are a dreadful alternative to ducks.
-They’re a feature of inner-city nature ponds.
+This is driven by a preference for fish and frogs over ducks.
+But fish and frogs are a dreadful alternative to ducks.
 Fish are all-but invisible because of the reflectivity of the water.
 Frogs are shy and form a dull green blob in a sheltered corner.
-Neither are a species people can interact with whereas ducks can be enjoyed by people of all ages and their antics add character and charm to the Tarn.
-It would be a huge step backwards for Ilkley Tarn.
+Neither are species that children or parents can interact with whereas ducks can be enjoyed by people of all ages and their antics add charm to the Tarn all year round.
+Even in winter when the tarn is frozen solid!

 If we must choose between ducks and frogs, then we say “Choose Ducks!”